Board of Trustees

 Marci Dollinger

-Becky has served many roles on the Brandeis Marin Board.
-She is currently serving in her 3rd year as the Governance chair, chaired the Strategic Plan and helped co-chair the 40th anniversary Simcha.
-This year Becky will also sit on the Head Support Committee and the Executive Committee.
+Becky joined the Brandeis Marin Board of Trustees in 2018-2019 and has served many roles during her tenure on the Board.
+She served as the Governance Chair, chaired the Strategic Planning process, and helped co-chair the 40th anniversary Spring Simcha.
+Becky has also served on the Head Support and Evaluation Committee and currently serves as the Secretary, and sits on the Executive Committee.
 Becky's roots on the Marin campus span for decades, as Becky is both an alum student ('93) and faculty member of the Brandeis campus in Marin.
 She spent over a decade as a classroom educator, teaching in both the Lower School and Middle School.
 During her teaching tenure, Becky also participated in the Head of School Search Committee, Compensation Committee and Israel Education Committee.
 Transitioning out of the classroom, she oversaw the school-wide Curriculum Mapping project, and was the school's Accreditation Coordinator for its 2017 CAIS/WASC accreditation.
 Becky has also served as Brandeis Marin's first Alumni Relations Coordinator and helped found Mishpacha, the family alumni association.
 Over the last decade, Becky has also volunteered for and co-chaired various committees at the OMJCC, Congregation Rodef Sholom, JFCS and Shalom Bayit; she has also participated in the Shalom Hartman Institute for Emerging Leaders and the Federation Fellows program.
 As a Marin County native, Becky remains committed to being an active member of the local Jewish community.

 Jennifer Grossman

-Jennifer is in her third year as chair of the Strategic Marketing Committee and co-chair of the Storyforce Task Force.
+Jennifer joined the Brandeis Marin Board of Trustees in 2018-2019 and since that time has served as the Chair of the Strategic Marketing Committee and co-Chair of the Storyforce Task Force.
 She also sits on the Executive Committee and Advancement Committee.
-Previously, she sat on the Spring Simcha committee.
-Before joining the board, Jennifer served on the Executive Committee of the Brandeis Parents Association for 4 years, three of them as President, and headed up many volunteer committees during her tenure as a Brandeis parent.
-She also served on the board of Children for Change, an organization that empowers youth to become global changemakers and make a positive impact in the world.
-Jennifer ran a Learning and Development consultancy for almost 20 years and currently co-owns Izundo Solutions, a software development firm, with her husband, Steve.
-They are the proud parents of a Brandeis graduate and served as the host family to Brandeis’ first official international student graduate.
+She served as co-Chair of the Spring Simcha23.
+Before joining the Board, Jennifer served on the Executive Committee of the Brandeis Parents Association for 4 years, three of them as President, and headed up many volunteer committees during her tenure as a Brandeis parent.
+She also served on the Board of Children for Change, an organization that empowers youth to become global changemakers and make a positive impact in the world as well as chair of the Music School of the Arts Boosters group.
+Jennifer ran a Learning and Development consultancy for almost 20 years and currently works at The RealReal, the worlds largest luxury consignment store.
+She and her husband Steve are the proud parents of a Brandeis graduate and served as the host family to Brandeis’ first official international student graduate.

 Steve Grossman